Using Warnings and Instructions to Increase Safety and Reduce Liability

 Cal Burnton

-Cal Burnton has tried and won numerous complex toxic tort and product liability cases, earning a national reputation for his ability to coordinate, manage, and defend mass toxic tort and complex product liability cases with a special emphasis on high-risk matters involving novel legal, scientific, and environmental theories.
+Cal Burnton is currently a program manager at the University of Wisconsin and before that represented manufacturers and insurance companies for decades.
+He has tried and won numerous complex toxic tort and product liability cases, earning a national reputation for his ability to coordinate, manage, and defend mass toxic tort and complex product liability cases with a special emphasis on high-risk matters involving novel legal, scientific, and environmental theories.
 His clients have included leading manufacturers and sellers of products such as chemicals, healthcare appliances, toys, medical devices, electrical equipment, firearms, printing presses, industrial machinery, and power tools.
-Mr. Burnton is a trusted counselor to his clients, advising them on issues regarding product liability, government regulations, product safety, and related matters.
-Throughout the years, he has represented corporate clients in both federal and state courts in almost every state across the country.
+Mr. Burnton was a trusted counselor to his clients, advising them on issues regarding product liability, government regulations, product safety, and related matters.
+Throughout the years, he represented corporate clients in both federal and state courts in almost every state across the country.

 Angela Lambert